Laguna Copperplate Inscription

-The plate was found in 1989 by a labourer near the mouth of the Lumbang River in Wawa, Lumban, Laguna in the Philippines.
-The inscription was mainly written in Old Malay using the Early Kawi script with a number of technical Sanskrit words and Old Javanese or Old Tagalog honorifics.
+The plate was found in 1987 by a laborer near the mouth of the Lumbang River in Wawa, Lumban, Laguna, in the Philippines.
+The inscription was mainly written in Old Malay using the Old Javanese script called Kawi script, with several technical Sanskrit words and either Old Javanese or Old Tagalog honorifics.
 After it was found, the text was first translated in 1991 by Antoon Postma, a Dutch anthropologist and Hanunó'o script researcher.

 The inscription documents the existence and names of several surrounding states as of A.D.
 900, such as the Tagalog city-state of Tondo.
-Some historians associate the toponym Medang in this inscription with reference to the Medang palace in Java at that time, although the name is a common vocabulary of Malayo-Polynesian origin.
+Some historians associate the toponym Medang in this inscription regarding the Medang palace in Java at that time, although the name is a common term of Malayo-Polynesian origin.